MicrosoftDocs/well-architected/well-architected/service-guides/azure-front-door.md

 >
 > - **Only allow authorized access**.
 Use Front Door's [role-based access control (RBAC)](/azure/role-based-access-control/overview) to restrict access to only those identities that need it.
 >
 > - **Block common threats at edge**.
-Web Application Firewall (WAF) is integrated with Front Door.
+Web application firewall (WAF) is integrated with Front Door.
 Enable WAF rules on the frontends to protect applications from common exploits and vulnerabilities at the network edge closer to the attack source.
 >   Consider geo-filtering to restrict access to your web application by countries or regions.
 >
 >   Refer to [Azure Web Application Firewall on Azure Front Door](/azure/web-application-firewall/afds/afds-overview).